 Make progress every day, no matter what.
 Even if I’m spending the day with family, I’ll still find several minutes where I can learn something.
 Taking action every day helps you build momentum, compound your efforts over time, and achieve more than those who take days off.
-(It could be something as small as a ten minute reading break while you’re in the bathroom.)
+(It could be something as small as ten minutes of reading.)

-Foundations are a multiplier for your future.
+Foundations are a multiplier for your future skillset.
 There are no shortcuts.
 Stop doing research on “the best programming language/framework for beginners” and dive into understanding the underlying concepts of computers with something like Harvard’s CS50 (free).
 This path may take longer, but you’ll eventually be unstoppable.

 “The silence between the notes creates the music.” ↩︎